 Pressure ulcers cause pain, decrease quality of life, and lead to significant morbidity and prolonged hospital stays, in part due to complicating infection.
 Infected pressure ulcers are a common problem, occurring in 4 to 6 percent of nursing home patients in two series [1,2].

-The infectious complications of pressure ulcers will be reviewed here.
-The epidemiology, pathogenesis, clinical manifestations, staging, prevention and treatment of noninfected pressure ulcers are discussed separately.
-(See "Epidemiology, pathogenesis and risk assessment of pressure ulcers" and "Prevention of pressure ulcers" and "Clinical staging and management of pressure-induced injury".)
+The infectious complications of pressure ulcers are reviewed in this topic.
+The epidemiology, pathogenesis, clinical manifestations, staging, prevention, and treatment of noninfected pressure skin and soft tissue injuries are discussed separately.
+(See "Epidemiology, pathogenesis, and risk assessment of pressure-induced skin and soft tissue injury" and "Prevention of pressure-induced skin and soft tissue injury" and "Clinical staging and management of pressure-induced skin and soft tissue injury".)

 Pressure ulcers that occur in the feet of patients with severe neuropathy and/or vascular insufficiency, often due to diabetes mellitus, are discussed separately.
 (See "Clinical manifestations, diagnosis, and management of diabetic infections of the lower extremities".)